And Quiet Flows the Don: Literary significance, criticism, and accusations of plagiarism

 The novel has been compared to Tolstoy's War and Peace (1869), notably by Maxim Gorky.
 Like the Tolstoy novel, And Quiet Flows the Don is an epic of Russian life during a tempestuous era of crisis, and examines it through political, military, romantic, and civilian lenses.
 Various rumours of plagiarism began circulating from 1930.
 Solzhenitsyn and others accused Sholokhov of plagiarizing a novel by Fyodor Kryukov, a more obscure author who fought against Bolshevism and died in 1920.
 An investigation in the late 1920s upheld Sholokhov's authorship of "Silent Don", and the allegations were denounced as malicious slander in Pravda.
+A later investigation using computational stylistic methods concluded that the text was similar to Sholokhov's other writing and quite dissimilar from Kryukov's.

 During the Second World War, Sholokhov's archive was destroyed in a bomb raid, and only the fourth volume survived.
 Sholokhov had his friend Vassily Kudashov look after it.
 Following Kudashov's death in the war, his widow took possession of the manuscript, but she never disclosed her ownership.
 The manuscript was finally found by the Institute of World Literature of Russian Academy of Sciences in 1999 with assistance from the Russian Government.
 The writing paper dates back to the 1920s.
 605 pages are in Sholokhov's own hand, evidencing considerable re-drafting and re-organising of the material by Sholokhov, and 285 pages are transcribed by his wife Maria and sisters.